inpinseptipin/WrappedAFX/README.md

 ## Installation
-1.Download the repository and extract the folder.
+1. Download the repository and extract the folder.

-2.Copy the Source and the Header files from the folder.
+2. Copy the Source and the Header files from the folder.

-3.Traverse to the RackaFx Installation Folder, "C:\Program Files (x86)\RackAFX 7.0\BaseClassFiles\RafxTwoPlus\PluginKernel".
+3. Traverse to the RackaFx Installation Folder, "C:\Program Files (x86)\RackAFX 7.0\BaseClassFiles\RafxTwoPlus\PluginKernel".

-4.Paste the copied files in the RackAfx installation Folder
+4. Paste the copied files in the RackAfx installation Folder

 ## How to Include it in the project
 1. Create a new project using RackAfx.